devx-cafe/devx.world/_posts/2024-02-15-devops-executives.md

 Let's grab a coffee. or a lunch - In real life - Away From Keyboard.

-This is like a free coaching session - we will talk about you and your challenges - not us.
-We offer to be that (professional) shoulder you can cry on.
+This is like a free coaching session - we will talk about you and your challenges - not me.
+I'll offer to be that (professional) shoulder you can cry on.
 Let go!
-We'll listen and support you, and offer perspective.
+I'll listen and support you, and offer perspective.

-Hit the button and get access to our agenda, pick a time slot that suits you, and well get back to you.
+Hit the button and get access to my agenda, pick a time slot that suits you, and I'll get back to you.

-[Book a coffee meeting](https://outlook.office365.com/owa/calendar/Lakruzz@Implementcg.onmicrosoft.com/bookings/s/OaPNUCshoUOBB9FTOQSSxQ2){: .btn .btn--warning target="_blank" title="Opens in a new tab"}
+[Book a coffee meeting](https://calendly.com/lakruzz/60min){: .btn .btn--warning target="_blank" title="Opens in a new tab"}

-### Join our free masterclass "DevOps for Executives"
+### Join the free masterclass "DevOps for Executives"

-We have a [public free workshop](/events/2024/feb/devops-exec/) which is a shorter version - a dip of the finger - into a full day workshop especially designed for Executives who need to understand the nature and importance of Continuous Delivery and DevOps.
-We can also offer to come to you place and host this workshop for your managers and executives - for free - ably requirement is that gather at least 6 participants:
+I ran a [public free workshop](/events/2024/feb/devops-exec/) which is a shorter version - a dip of the finger - into a full day workshop especially designed for Executives who need to understand the nature and importance of Continuous Delivery and DevOps.
+I can also offer to come to you place and host this workshop for your managers and executives - for free - only requirement is that gather at least 6 participants:

-[Book a free 2 hrs Workshop](https://outlook.office365.com/owa/calendar/Lakruzz@Implementcg.onmicrosoft.com/bookings/s/wKPLdgQ9pE6V3-b40-G-Cg2){: .btn .btn--success target="_blank" title="Opens in a new tab"}

 ### DevOps you say?
 No Problemo - We’re SAFe®